Build Bogleheads Three Fund Portfolio With ETFs

 Either approach is fine, but don’t try to combine the two, or you’ll get a poor result.

-I take on the currency risk and believe that it will even itself out in the long term.
-Sometimes you gain a little, sometimes you lose.
+I take on the currency risk and believe that it will even itself out in the Long-Term.
+Sometimes you gain a little, and sometimes you lose.
 I’m not alone in this.
 Meb Faber wrote an excellent piece on hedging your currency risk.
 I have just restated his arguments.

 There are a ton of portfolios that you can build using European ETFs.
 As you can see from the table, most of the major asset classes are represented by European ETFs.